The Spinners (American group): The Spinners today

 After their chart career ended, the Spinners continued touring for decades.
-They are big draws on the oldies and nostalgia concert circuits, playing the music that made them famous.
+They are draws on the oldies and nostalgia concert circuits.
 In their box set, The Chrome Collection, the Spinners were lauded by David Bowie and Elvis Costello.
-They were inducted into The Vocal Group Hall of Fame in 1999.
+They were inducted on October 4, 2015, into the National Rhythm & Blues Hall of Fame and in the Vocal Group Hall of Fame in 1999.
 On July 27, 2006, the Spinners performed on the Late Show with David Letterman.
-G. C. Cameron rejoined the group as lead vocalist from 2000 to 2002 (replacing John Edwards, who left due to a stroke), but he left them in 2003 to join The Temptations.
-Frank Washington, formerly of The Futures and The Delfonics, joined for a few years, before being replaced by Charlton Washington (no relation).
+G. C. Cameron rejoined the group as lead vocalist from 2000 to 2002 (replacing John Edwards, who left due to a stroke), but he left in 2003 to join the Temptations.
+Frank Washington, formerly of the Futures and the Delfonics, joined for a few years, before being replaced by Charlton Washington (no relation).

 In 2004, original member Billy Henderson was dismissed from the group after suing the group's corporation and business manager to obtain financial records.
 He was replaced by Harold "Spike" Bonhart.
 Henderson died due to complications from diabetes on February 2, 2007, at the age of 67.
-Another early member, C. P. Spencer, had already died from a heart attack on October 20, 2004; and another, George Dixon, died in 1994.
+Another early member, C. P. Spencer, had already died from a heart attack on October 20, 2004.

 Original member Pervis Jackson, who was still touring as a member of the group, died from cancer on August 18, 2008.
 The group continued for a short time as a quartet before Jessie Robert Peck (born in Queens, New York, December 17, 1968) was recruited as the group's new bass vocalist in February 2009.
 In 2009, Bonhart left the Spinners and was replaced by vocalist Marvin Taylor.
 The group lost another member from their early days, when Edgar "Chico" Edwards died on December 3, 2011.